6 Different Types of Termites

 The explanation is simple: they will establish a colony if they get upon dampened wood.
 Infestation begins on moist wooden pieces as well as living trees.
 Because they consume so quickly, they can destroy several square meters of crops.

-The colony may thrive on a single wood plank if it becomes moist enough.
-Because of their reddish-brown pigmentation and strong caste system, these termites are easily identified.
+The colony may thrive on a single wood plank if moist enough.
+These termites are easily identified because of their reddish-brown pigmentation and strong caste system.

 So, if you discover fecal pellets and shredded wings with red termite indications, you’ll know who’s to blame.